a5an0/bitcoin-wallet-airdrop/README.md

 ## Overview

-Detailed instructions to follow, but at a high-level, the idea is that you run a script that generates `n` bitcoin wallets (where `n` is the number of people you want to give bitcoin to).
+Detailed instructions to follow, but at a high-level, the idea is that you run a script that generates `n` bitcoin addresses (where `n` is the number of people you want to give bitcoin to).
 The script will output an "addresses file", with a deposit address for each wallet, and then `n` instructions PDFs that contain a QR-encoded private key and instructions on how to import it into bluewallet.

 You use the wallet software of your choice to send bitcoin to each address in the addresses file.
 I recommend doing this in batches as large as your software will allow to reduce fees and keep the process moving quickly.